composer/windows-setup/README.md

 The installation directory depends on whether you are an Administrator or not and is non-negotiable:

 * `%ALLUSERSPROFILE%\Composer\bin` for an Admin install for all users
-* `%APPDATA%\Composer\bin` for a User install
+* `%LOCALAPPDATA%\Programs\Composer\bin` for a User install

 After you have accepted these choices, the installer will download Composer and set everything up.
 Full usage documentation can be found at [http://getcomposer.org][composer] and a repository of packages can be browsed at [Packagist][packagist].

 <a name="Uninstalling"></a>
 ## Uninstalling

 The uninstall program is available from the Control Panel.
+It offers the option to remove cache and configuration data that Composer may have stored.

 <a name="Path"></a>
 ## Path